 Different bullet shapes, different bullet weights and different velocities did not make any difference.
 The G3 handled them all without a hiccup.

-The G3 is a very soft-shooting pistol.
-It's very easy to control and get back on target quickly.
+The G3 is a soft-shooting pistol.
+It's easy to control and get back on target quickly.
 The "memory pads" are excellent reference points for both the strong and support hands and really help with hand positioning.

 I have been using a "Male Torso Hit Zone" Target for all my recent work with defensive handguns.
 That target is 17" long and 11" wide.
 It is designed to use at 7 YARDS (21') for point and shoot drills.
 It allows the shooter to determine if he can place quick hits in the torso area.
 I have found it to be very helpful in my evaluations.